List of Star Fox characters: Wolf O'Donnell

 (sometimes called Lord O'Donnell) is a wolf, the leader of Star Wolf team, and Fox's rival, fueled by his prior rivalry with his father, James.
-He was said to be skillfully goaded by Pigma Dengar into forming Star Wolf and work for Andross to take down the Star Fox team.
-After the Star Wolf team fails their mission and the Venom army is destroyed, Wolf and his team go their separate way.
+He was said to be skillfully goaded by Pigma Dengar into forming Star Wolf and working for Andross to take down the Star Fox team.
+After the Star Wolf team fails their mission and the Venom army is destroyed, Wolf and his team go their separate ways.

+Wolf is made a playable fighter in the Super Smash Bros. series, starting with Super Smash Bros.
+Brawl.
+In the game, he has a similar moveset to Fox and Falco, and his Final Smash is a Landmaster.
+He returns in Super Smash Bros.
+Ultimate with a refined moveset.

-In the English games, Wolf is voiced by Grant Goodeve in Star Fox: Assault and by Jay Ward in Super Smash Bros.
-Brawl, Starlink: Battle for Atlas, and Super Smash Bros.
-Ultimate.
+In English, Wolf was voiced by Jock Blaney in Star Fox 64, Grant Goodeve in Star Fox: Assault, Jay Ward in Super Smash Bros.
+Brawl, Star Fox Zero, Starlink: Battle for Atlas and Super Smash Bros.
+Ultimate, and Mike West in Star Fox 64 3D.
 In the Japanese versions, Wolf is voiced by Hisao Egawa in Star Fox 64, Mahito Oba in Star Fox: Assault and Super Smash Bros.
-Brawl, and Kosuke Takaguchi in Star Fox 64 3D, Star Fox Zero, Starlink: Battle for Atlas and Super Smash Bros.
+Brawl, and Kosuke Takaguchi in Star Fox 64 3D, Star Fox Zero, Starlink: Battle for Atlas, and Super Smash Bros.
 Ultimate.
+Samuel Drake voices the character in the 2026 remake.